gravitystorm/openstreetmap-carto/README.md

 ![screenshot](https://raw.github.com/gravitystorm/openstreetmap-carto/master/preview.png)

-The standard stylesheet on [OpenStreetMap.org](http://www.openstreetmap.org) An implemention of the standard OpenStreetMap mapnik style, in CartoCSS.
+These are the CartoCSS map stylesheets for the Standard map layer on [OpenStreetMap.org](http://www.openstreetmap.org).

 These stylesheets can be used in your own cartography projects, and are designed to be easily customised.
 They work with [TileMill](http://www.mapbox.com/tilemill/) and also with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.

-Since August 2013 these stylesheets are used on the OSMF tileservers (tile.openstreetmap.org), and are updated from each point release.
+Since August 2013 these stylesheets have been used on the OSMF tileservers (tile.openstreetmap.org), and are updated from each point release.
 They supersede the previous [XML-based stylesheets](https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik)

 # Setup